kpq/chartsnthings/_posts/2014-02-15-nyt-4th-down-bot-goes-back-in-the-box.md

 </style>

 For most of the fall, some colleagues and I developed [NYT 4th Down Bot](http://www.nytimes.com/newsgraphics/2013/11/28/fourth-downs/), a news application that analyzed N.F.L.
 4th down decisions in real time.
-I had been thinking about a project like this for years – Amanda Cox forwarded me David Romer’s [paper](http://elsa.berkeley.edu/~dromer/papers/JPE_April06.pdf) at least three years ago – but the fall of 2013 was really the first time I felt like I was equipped to actually make a project like this happen.
+I had been thinking about a project like this for a long time – Amanda Cox forwarded me David Romer’s [paper](http://elsa.berkeley.edu/~dromer/papers/JPE_April06.pdf) at least three years ago – but the fall of 2013 was really the first time I felt like I was equipped to actually make a project like this happen.

 Earlier in the year, while working on a [graphic about the draft](http://www.nytimes.com/interactive/2013/04/25/sports/football/picking-the-best-in-the-nfl-draft.html?_r=0), I had spoken with Brian Burke, the creator of the popular football analytics web site [Advanced NFL Stats](http://www.advancednflstats.com/).
 I explained my idea to him (roughly, a web site that analyzed every 4th down of every game) and asked him if he'd be willing to create an API for his [4th Down Calculator](http://wp.advancednflstats.com/4thdncalc1.php) for a joint venture once the season started.
 He said yes, and I told him I'd be in touch in a few months.